 The directors of the Company are responsible for the other information.
-The other information comprises the directors' report.
+The other information comprises the directors' report and the detailed income statement.

 Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.